clementpoiret/HSF/README.rst

 Please note that the tool is still under development and is not yet ready for production use.
-It uses multiple expert deep learning models trained on 700+ manually segmented hippocampi (see `Which MRI modalities are usable in HSF?`_) which are not yet fully polished.
+It uses multiple expert deep learning models trained on 700+ manually segmented hippocampi which are not yet fully polished.

 HSF uses inference sessions provided by `ONNXRuntime <https://onnxruntime.ai>`_, which means that it can be used *theoretically* on Windows, MacOS and Linux,